Results on Lorentzian metric spaces: The canonical causal relation

 \begin{lemma} Let $X$ be a topological space, $l: X\times X \rightarrow \{-\infty\}\cup [0,+\infty)$ an arbitrary function.
 Then the following conditions are equivalent: \begin{enumerate} \item $l$ is upper semi-continuous, and $l_{+}=\max(0,l)$ is lower semi-continuous; \item $l_+$ is continuous and the set

 is closed. \end{enumerate} \end{lemma}

 Of course, $d$ would correspond to $l_+$.
-The rationale of this type of results, discussed at length in \cite{minguzzi24b}, is that using $l$ means using $d$ plus a special selection for an intermediate closed relation $I\subset K_l\subset J$.
+The rationale of this type of results, discussed at length in \cite{minguzzi24b}, is that using $l$ means using $d$ in addition to a special selection for an intermediate closed relation $I\subset K_l\subset J$.
 However, as soon as one imposes on $K_l$ a condition on the compactness of diamonds, by Theorem \ref{ocaer}, one falls in the category of LMS.

 A framework based on $l$ was used by Braun and McCann in \cite{braun23b} in a broad optimal transport study.
-The non-compact spaces introduced there were also constructed relying on the notion of BMLS (so inheriting its good properties such as Polish topology or validity of limit curve theorems).
-Once some additional local (GH-unstable) conditions are removed, they turn out to be LMS in our sense \cite{minguzzi24b}.
+The non-compact spaces introduced there were also constructed relying on the notion of BMLS (so inheriting its good properties such as having a Polish topology or sharing the validity of limit curve theorems).
+Once some additional local (GH-unstable) conditions are removed, these spaces turn out to be LMS in our sense \cite{minguzzi24b}.

 Concerning local conditions, we investigated the following interesting property.
-In a LMS, in general, we have $\bar I \subset J$ (causal bubbles), and $\mathscr{A} \subset \mathscr{T}$ where $\mathscr{A}$ is the Alexandrov topology.
-The equalities do not necessarily hold.
+In a LMS, in general, we have $\bar I \subset J$ and $\mathscr{A} \subset \mathscr{T}$ where $\mathscr{A}$ is the Alexandrov topology.
+The equalities do not necessarily hold (the strict inclusion $\bar I \subsetneq J$ would be referred as presence of {\em causal bubbles} \cite{chrusciel12,minguzzi17,grant20,heveling22}).
 We obtained the following result which extends Cor.\ \ref{oddr}

 \begin{theorem}[No Gaps Theorem] Let $(X,d)$ be a Lorentzian metric space $(X,d)$ such that $I(X)=X$.
 If for every point, $p\in \overline{I^\pm(p)}$, then there are no gaps: $\bar I = J$ and $\mathscr{A} = \mathscr{T}$. \end{theorem}